 Chapter 10: Value investing

 The previous chapters have hopefully shown you how useful SharePad can be when you are sifting through the finances of a company.
-Information that might have taken you hours or even days to obtain can be worked out in just a few minutes.

-Understanding how money flows around a company’s financial statements is an essential part of good investing.
 However, to stand a chance of making money from the stock market you have to know how to apply your financial knowledge.

 There are lots of different ways to be a successful stock market investor.
 However, if you are going to grow the value of your savings over time you have to find a style of investing that you are comfortable with.
-And when you do, it’s important to have the discipline to stick with it.

-In the next three chapters we are going to be looking at three different styles of investing and how you can use SharePad to practice them.
+In the next three chapters we are going to be looking at three different styles of investing and how you can use SharePad to practise them.
 This chapter is going to be all about value investing.

 What is value investing?